Harmondsworth Great Barn: Neglect and rescue

-Following the publication of the Cornerstone article, English Heritage stepped in to begin legal proceedings that would lead to the compulsory purchase of the barn.
+Following this exchange, English Heritage stepped in to begin legal proceedings that could lead to the compulsory purchase of the barn.
 It carried out emergency repairs of the barn in November 2009, without the owners' consent, under an Urgent Works Notice.
-The agency carried out an unusual legal manoeuvre to speed up the works, declassifying the barn from a scheduled monument to a Grade I listed building.
-This enabled the notice to be issued more speedily, overriding the owners' objections.

 The repairs mainly involved fixing holes in the roof and preventing the ingress of rain water, as well as repairing the weatherboards on the sides.
 The intervention by English Heritage led to a protracted dispute over the £30,000 cost of the repairs that was scheduled to come to trial at the High Court of Justice in April 2012.
 In January 2012, a settlement was reached in which Harmondsworth Barn Ltd sold the barn to English Heritage for £20,000.
-By that time the government had abandoned its plans to expand Heathrow Airport and the barn had become a liability for the company.
+By that time the government had abandoned its plans to expand Heathrow Airport, and the barn had become a liability for the company.

 Simon Thurley, the Chief Executive of English Heritage, called the barn "one of the greatest medieval buildings in Britain, built by the same skilled carpenters who worked on our magnificent medieval cathedrals.
 Its rescue is at the heart of what English Heritage does."
-The local Member of Parliament, John McDonnell, praised the hard work of local people and English Heritage staff and said that he was "now overjoyed that we have secured this wonderful building for future generations."
-The SPAB also welcomed the decision, calling the barn one of the "symbols of the dominance of the rural economy in the past, and the immense investment in craftsmanship and materials that agriculture deserved."
+The local Member of Parliament, John McDonnell, said that he was "now overjoyed that we have secured this wonderful building for future generations."
+The Society for the Protection of Ancient Buildings welcomed the decision, calling the barn one of the "symbols of the dominance of the rural economy in the past, and the immense investment in craftsmanship and materials that agriculture deserved."

-Reopening and future management
+Reopening and outlook

 The barn is managed by volunteers from the Friends of the Great Barn at Harmondsworth, a local preservation group, acting on behalf of the owners, English Heritage.
 It is open to the public for free on the second and fourth Sunday of each month between April and October.

+The 2015 Airports Commission report stated that while listed buildings in Longford and Harmondsworth would be lost if Heathrow Airport were to be expanded with a third runway, the Great Barn would remain standing "immediately outside the boundary of the expanded airport".